wz2b/telegraf-execd-toolkit/README.md

     comment mark _#_ consistent with line protocol standards.
 If data were being piped directly into influxdb this line would be ignored.
 Telegraf still sees this as an error, though, and will write it to the telegraf log.
+  * Your use case may vary, but in general, the only reason to write to standard output is if you're using line protocol i.e. you want the log output to appear as if it were a metric.
+Some day this might change depending on what happens with Telegraf message handling long-term.

 Generally speaking, telegraf logging for execd plugins would benefit from some improvement.
 If